 A building pressure sensor is required for options in Sections 5.16.8, 5.16.9, 5.16.10.

-Control of Actuated Relief Dampers without Fans
+[EQUALS BSP DMPR]Control of Actuated Relief Dampers without Fans

 Relief dampers shall be enabled when the associated supply fan is proven on, and disabled otherwise.

-When enabled, use a P-only control loop to modulate relief dampers to maintain 12 Pa (0.05 in. of water) building static pressure.
+When enabled, use a P-only control loop to modulate relief dampers to maintain [UNITS [12 Pa] [0.05 in. of water]] building static pressure.
 Close damper when disabled.

 The engineer must select among control logic options for return/relief/exhaust.
 This decision is based on the AHU configuration.